 As mentioned earlier, the best practice for analyzing Google Ads data in Google Data Studio is to store that data inside a data warehousing platform alongside data from your other databases and third-party sources.
 You can find instructions for doing these extractions for leading warehouses on our sister sites Google Ads to Redshift, Google Ads to BigQuery, Google Ads to Azure SQL Data Warehouse, Google Ads to PostgreSQL, Google Ads to Panoply, and Google Ads to Snowflake.

 Easier yet, however, is using a solution that does all that work for you.
-Products like Stitch were built to move data from Google Ads to Google Data Studio automatically.
+Products like Stitch were built to move data automatically, making it easy to integrate Google Ads with Google Data Studio.
 With just a few clicks, Stitch starts extracting your Google Ads data via the API, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Google Data Studio.